paramsiddharth/DiceJS/README.md

 # DiceJS <img alt='An Animated Die' src='docs/die_anim.gif' height='25' width='25' />
 DiceJS is a free JavaScript plugin to simulate six-sided dice in webpages.
-Its only dependancies are JavaScript (ES6 and later) and HTML canvases.
+Its only dependencies are JavaScript (ES6 and later) and HTML canvases.

 Check the [Documentation](https://paramsiddharth.github.io/DiceJS/) out to learn more on how to use it.